VEuPathDB/plot.data/README.md

 Helper functions are organized into those that compute values per group (`group.R`), per panel (`panel.R`), handle binning (`bin.R`), or various other categories (see `utils` and `utils-*.R`).
 Using the beeswarm as an example, we can add `groupMedian` to `group.R`, which computes the median of the dataset per group (overlay, panel).

 ***Exporting functions***
 Now that we've created a new plot, we'd like to use it!
 Add relevant functions to `NAMESPACE` so they get properly exported and can be used when someone loads `plot.data`.
+(This should be done with devtools::document(), rather than directly updating `NAMESPACE` -Danielle)

 ## License
 [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt)